Understanding the Impact of CRPS Life Expectancy

 The study found that people in the HBO group had less pain and swelling.
 They were also able to move their wrists more compared to the control group.
 Pain reduction started from the first session and continued to decrease further after the 15th session and at day 45 follow-up.
 Wrist flexion and reduced swelling improved significantly after HBOT compared to controls.

-This study concludes that HBOT is effective and well-tolerated in reducing pain and edema while increasing ROM in patients with CRPS.
-This suggests that HBOT may be a valuable alternative treatment option for CRPS patients.
+This study concludes that HBOT is effective and well-tolerated in reducing pain and edema while increasing range of motion in patients with CRPS — suggesting it may be a valuable alternative treatment option where other approaches have failed.

 Ketamine for CRPS